 and though I have all faith, so that I could remove mountains,

 A mountain is a worldwide symbol for something immovable.
 It was a figure of speech for doing the impossible.
 Faith enough to move a mountain is hyperbole for great faith.

 but have not love, I am nothing.

 Prophecy, understanding, and faith without love are empty.
 A person exercising a gift without love is a big religious zero.
 Note the parallelism: “I became nothing,” “I am nothing,” “It profits me nothing.”
 It is zero, zero, zero.
 The word “am” in “am nothing” is our status quo.
 Our status is a religious zero if we minister without love.

 Power without love is nothing in God’s economy.

 A gift exercised apart from love is “nothing.”
 We misplace our priorities if we measure our significance by the gifts we possess.
 Power without love is nothing.
 This is a special warning for those with outstanding public gifts.
 Power-lust ultimately is nothing in God’s economy.
 We must direct everything we do by love for people.
-It is critical that we control both preaching and the exercise of our gifts by love.
+We must control both the preaching and the exercise of our gifts by love.
 Love is the key, the main thing in ministry.
-Ministry is not about us but about them.
+Ministry is not about us but them.